Cole Murray partner with Aaron and the team from Perpetual Guardian who specialise Estate Planning with Wills, Trusts and Powers of Attorney.

 Did you know …

-- More than 50% of New Zealanders don’t have a will.
+- More than 50% of New Zealanders don’t have a Will.

-- Anyone can make a will once you turn 18.
+- Anyone can make a Will once you turn 18.
 If you get married, have a civil union, or enter a de facto relationship before turning 18, you can write one.

-- As soon as you get married, the will you wrote previously is no longer valid (unless it states otherwise).
+- As soon as you get married, the Will you wrote previously is no longer valid (unless it states otherwise).

-- If you don’t have a will when you die, all your assets don’t automatically go to your partner.
+- If you don’t have a Will when you die, all your assets don’t automatically go to your partner.
 Instead, the government will use a formula to divide up your assets.

 - The last will you signed – even if it’s out of date and no longer reflects your situation – will be the one used if you die.